A complete guide to facet joint arthropathy

 Facet joint arthropathy spinal anatomy

-Next, let’s discuss the spinal anatomy involved in osteoarthritis.
-The strongest structures of the spine are the vertebrae, which essentially are bones stacked into a column.
-This column of hard bones is able to move because joint surfaces, called facet joints, are located on the top and bottom of the vertebrae.
-The facet joints are coated with cartilage and a synovial membrane that secretes lubricating fluid; these coatings keep back and neck motion smooth and supple.
+The strongest structures of the spine are the vertebrae, which are bones stacked into a column.
+This column of bones is able to move because joint surfaces, called facet joints, are located on the top and bottom of the vertebrae.
+The facet joints are coated with cartilage and a synovial membrane that secretes lubricating fluid, which keeps neck and back motion smooth and supple.
 When facet joint arthropathy occurs, cartilage begins to wear away from the facet joints.
-This forces the bony vertebrae to make direct contact with one another, making any movement of the joint stiff and painful.
+This forces the vertebrae to make direct contact with one another, making any movement of the joint stiff and painful.

 One way that our body copes with a facet joint degeneration like facet joint arthropathy is by overcompensating for the lost cartilage.
 For instance, the body might manufacture extra growths of smooth bone along the facet joints of the vertebrae in an attempt to strengthen the damaged joint.
-These growths are called osteophytes, more commonly known as bone spurs.
-Bone spurs can infringe on the spaces through which spinal nerve roots pass, pinching nerves and causing symptoms like numbness, tingling, or radiating pain in the extremities.
+These growths are called osteophytes, but they are more commonly known as bone spurs.
+Bone spurs can compress the spaces through which spinal nerve roots pass, which results in pinched nerves and causes symptoms such as numbness, tingling or radiating pain in the extremities.